 When forests are cut, the salinity of the soil can greatly increase.
 As a result, saline water draining from such areas can affect downstream or downslope water quality.
 It is estimated that around 7% of the agricultural area of western Australia is suffering from this problem following deforestation.

-Moreover, studies in Australia’s wet tropics show that soils have limited capacity to recover from deforestation.
+Moreover, studies in Australia’s wet tropics show that soils have a limited capacity to recover from deforestation.
 This adds to deforestation’s price tag.
 Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO) estimates land degradation costs about $1 billion annually.

 Farmland lies dry and life-less due to land clearing and extreme drought conditions. …